 ^{15.} Note that the GPL is designed for software, thus often not being suitable for other use.
-The GNU Docu-
+The GNU Document License can be used for all types of documents.
+However, the CC is designed for other types of media as well.